Leadership

 Winnie has found a holistic synergy in this work in that she is part of a neurodivergent family, and her personal experiences inform her approaches to teaching and advocacy for the rights of disabled people/people with disabilities.
 She believes that many of our social issues can be solved when people who are often on the margins of the mainstream of society are meaningfully included in interdependent relationships where their strengths are recognized, appreciated, and respected.
 Nothing about us without us!

-Rachel Lovins, MD (she/her) – Co-Secretary
+Rachel Lovins, MD (she/her) – Secretary

 Rachel Lovins, MD is a board certified Internal Medicine Physician, Certified Physician Executive, educator, and professional coach.
 She has special interest and training in medical ethics, palliative care, wellness, communication, and equity and inclusion.
 She studied painting as an undergraduate and is fascinated by the way the right brain and left brain work together and the interplay between science art and music.
 Dr. Lovins completed her Medical School and Residency training in Internal Medicine at Yale University.
 She received additional training in Palliative Care at Harvard University.
 She is the former Chair of Medicine at Middlesex Hospital in Connecticut, where she co-founded a multidisciplinary program to support transgender and gender non-conforming patients.
 Dr. Lovins serves on the faculty of Yale University and Dartmouth’s Geisel School of Medicine.
 She presently is a Medical Director of a patient education/engagement company which uses microlearning theory to help people with different learning styles.